· tutorials · 13 min read

 page = await browser.newPage()

-await page.setContent(html)
+await page.setContent(html_content)

 await page.pdf({'path': pdf_path, 'format': 'A4'})